tsherif/space-shooter.c/ARCHITECTURE.md

 #define MY_STRUCT_MIXIN(name) union { struct MY_STRUCT_BODY; MyStruct name; }
 ```

-This struct can then be mixed into another struct:
+This struct can then be mixed into another struct.

 ```c
 typedef {